 When not serving coffee, baristas are usually responsible for keeping the shop clean and sanitary.
 They clean and organize preparation areas, clean tables and floors, empty garbage and maintain restrooms.
 Baristas also might stock supplies, both in front of and behind the counter, and monitor food safety within a shop.
 Baristas are often trained in principles of food storage, safety and proper food handling.

-Cafeteria, food concession and coffee shop counter attendants, including baristas, earned a median wage of $8.99 per hour in May 2013, or $18,700 annually for full-time workers, according to the BLS (www.bls.gov).
+Cafeteria, food concession and coffee shop counter attendants, including baristas, earned a median wage of $10.74 per hour in May 2018, or $22,330 annually for full-time workers, according to the BLS (www.bls.gov).
 This wage data didn't include tips.
-The BLS reported that in 2012, about half of the workers employed as food and beverage service and related workers held part-time jobs.
-The BLS reported that employment of food and beverage serving workers was expected to grow by 12% from 2012-2022.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $30,500 or more per year, whereas the bottom 10th percentile earned $30,500 or less per year.
+The BLS reported that employment of food and beverage serving workers was expected to grow much faster than the average from 2018-2028.